CHR. Did you meet with no other assault as you came?

 little to say, for they knew themselves in a

 fault.
-The Giant therefore drove them before him, and put them into his castle, into
+The Giant therefore drove them before him, and put

 a very dark dungeon, nasty and stinking to